NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/ROA_EXPAND_USER_TYPE.md

 }
 ```

 The problem with this is that the client also wants to display the label field of the rock type in the browser.
-Note that the **displayRocks** function the the **RockList** component wants to access that value with `rock.type.label`.
+Note that the **displayRocks** function in the **RockList** component wants to access that value with `rock.type.label`.

 ```js
 const displayRocks = () => {